candre97/EE599_Software_Engineering/Snake/README.md

 [ncurses](https://www.gnu.org/software/ncurses/) (new curses) is a  library providing a set of APIs that allows the programmer to write text-based user interfaces in a terminal-independent manner.
 It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator.
 It also optimizes screen changes, in order to reduce the latency experienced when using remote shells.

 ## Features
-- Safe multithreading using a Mutex
+- 3 different levels of difficulty
+- Increasing speed as score increases
 - 90's style graphics using Ncurses library
 - Ability to keep track of high score for a round
+- Safe multithreading using a Mutex
 - Highly modular design

 ## Screenshot
 ![](screenshot.png)